Sicksyg/iOS-SDK-Analyser/README.md

 ## License

 This repository is licensed under Creative Commons Attribution 4.0 International CC BY 4.0.
-This repository is created by the ERC funded reseach project Datafied Living at The University of Copenhagen
+This project and its works are funded by the ERC research project, Datafied Living at The University of Copenhagen.

 ##